Southwestern Energy Company (SWN) Shares Up Despite Recent Market Volatility

-Southwestern Energy Company (NYSE: SWN)’s stock price has increased by 8.17 compared to its previous closing price of 5.14. but the company has seen a 5.70% gain in its stock price over the last five trading sessions.
+Southwestern Energy Company (NYSE: SWN)’s stock price has increased by 2.06 compared to its previous closing price of 5.30.
+Nevertheless, the company has seen a gain of 7.33% in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/28/22 that Consolidation Drives Private Equity’s Haynesville Shale Exits

+Is It Worth Investing in Southwestern Energy Company (NYSE: SWN) Right Now?

-Southwestern Energy Company (NYSE: SWN) has a price-to-earnings ratio that is above its average at 4.05x. and a 36-month beta value of 1.29.
+Southwestern Energy Company (NYSE: SWN) has a higher price-to-earnings ratio of 3.86x compared to its average ratio, and the 36-month beta value for SWN is at 1.29.
+Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 1 rating it as “overweight,” 12 as “hold,” and 2 as “sell.”

 Will You Miss Out On This Growth Stock Boom?